JanHerca/urantiapedia/output/wikijs/en/article/Claude_Flibotte/La_personnalite.md

 >
 > Reality is subject to universal expansion, personality to infinite diversification, and both are capable of well-nigh unlimited Deity co-ordination and eternal stabilization.
 While the metamorphic range of nonpersonal reality is definitely limited, we know of no limitations to the progressive evolution of personality realities.
 >
 > On attained experiential levels all personality orders or values are associable and even cocreational.
 Even God and man can coexist in a unified personality, as is so exquisitely demonstrated in the present status of Christ Michael—Son of Man and Son of God.”
-[LU 0:5.1-3](/fr/The_Urantia_Book/0#p5_3)
+[UB 0:5.1-3](/en/The_Urantia_Book/0#p5_3)

 **2. Personality at the center of existence.**